This gluten free tabouli recipe uses protein-rich quinoa instead of the traditional bulgur wheat to create a fresh and delicious Mediterranean salad.

 - Heap it onto gyros and other pita sandwiches

-Here are some fun twists to try with this quinoa tabouli salad:
+Here are some fun twists to try:

 - Grain Substitutions: Try using brown rice in place of the quinoa to keep this healthy salad gluten free.
 If you don’t mind the gluten, go for the classic bulgur wheat that’s used in traditional tabbouleh recipes.
 Other whole grains like couscous or farro can also be used.